-Stephanie Johnson is in this business to tell stories and to make a difference, not just to be on TV.
+Stephanie Johnson is a reporter and weekend fill-in anchor at WHOTV IN Des Moines, IA.
+She is in this business to tell stories and to make a difference, not just to be on TV.

 Stephanie’s goal is to report the facts and bring change to the underserved.

 When Stephanie is not reporting, she likes taking road trips, working out and “Thrifting” to find the best buys for less.